Contents of Education

 1. Bases of Human Knowledge: -Let us quote some verses of the Quran on the subject:

 And recall when your Lord said to the angels: “I am going to appoint a vice-regent in the earth.”
 They said: “Will You set in the earth such as will make mischief and cause bloodshed, whereas we celebrate Your praise and glorify You.”
 Allah said:” Surely I know that which you know not.”
 And Allah taught Adam the names of all things.
-Then He set them before the angels saying: “Tell Me the names of these if you are really truthful (in your opinion)” They said: “Glory to You!
+Then He set them before the angels saying: “Tell Me the names of these if you are truthful (in your opinion)” They said: “Glory to You!
 We do not know what You have taught us.
 In truth, You alone are the All-Knowing, the All-Wise.”

 2. Types of knowledge: -Knowledge can be classified into the following groups: